US Tax of Singapore CPF, Assets, & Income

-International Tax is hard.
-When it comes to Singapore and the United States, the difficulty is compounded due to the fact that:
+U.S. Tax of Singapore CPF, Assets, & Income: International Tax is hard.
+And, when it comes to Singapore and the United States, the difficulty is compounded by the fact that:

 - There is no bilateral tax treaty between the U.S. and Singapore